-- Compute hardware; this is covered by the ARIA programme Unlocking AI compute hardware at 1/1000th the cost and so is out of scope here. - Purely software/learning/algorithmic approaches are also out of scope, unless they are closely linked to robotic hardware.
-Examples of software work which is in scope include: - The main thrust of the work is to develop new hardware, but new software needs to be developed to control or operate this hardware. - The software aims to improve the design of robotic hardware (e.g. via the Darwin paradigm). - The software enables improvements in hardware, e.g. better simulation of contact physics in order to improve the design or control of a novel manipulator. - Examples which are out of scope include: - Improving algorithms to control/operate standard or conventional hardware.
+- Compute hardware; this is covered by the ARIA programme Unlocking AI compute hardware at 1/1000th the cost and so is out of scope here. - Purely software/learning/algorithmic approaches are also out of scope, unless they are closely linked to robotic hardware. - Examples of software work which is in scope include: - The main thrust of the work is to develop new hardware, but new software needs to be developed to control or operate this hardware. - The software aims to improve the design of robotic hardware (e.g. via the Darwin paradigm). - The software enables improvements in hardware, e.g. better simulation of contact physics in order to improve the design or control of a novel manipulator. - Examples which are out of scope include: - Improving algorithms to control/operate standard or conventional hardware. - Applications in industries such as clinical/social care, surgery, marine/underwater, space, nuclear and construction.
+These were in scope at concept paper stage but, based on the submissions received, we are now focusing the scope more narrowly in order to build a coherent programme.